TuringLang/Turing.jl/docs/src/interface-manual.md

 The interface methods with exlamation points are those that are intended to allow for some state mutation.
 Any mutating function is meant to allow mutation where needed -- you might use

 - `sample_init!` to run some kind of sampler preparation, before sampling begins.
-This could mutate a sampler's state or a
+This could mutate a sampler's state.
 - `step!` might mutate a sampler flag after each sample.
 MH does this for example by using a `violating_support` flag.
 - `sample_end!` contains any wrap-up you might need to do.
 If you were sampling in a transformed space, this might be where you convert everything back to a constrained space.